InesBett/Inbound-Tourism-Revenue-influence-on-GDP--analysis/README.md

 ## Quest Development ⚙

-The flowchart below outlines my methodology for structuring and achieving the project’s objectives:
+The flowchart below was made in Excalidraw and outlines my methodology for structuring and achieving the project’s objectives:

 ![Imagem1](https://github.com/user-attachments/assets/f4df97f8-bffe-424d-b98c-fa9efb5e29d3)